multiplexcuriosus/mosaic/README.md

 # mosaic
-Algorithm which creates a foto mosaic from colleciton of images
+Algorithm which creates a photo mosaic from colleciton of images

 This algorithm does the following:
  - if active == false : go through all photos in /data/images, calc their average color and saves all of this info into a json file in /out.